thinkshout/ts_recipes/solr_local_install/README.md

 This will install solr36 because Pantheon only supports solr 3.
+(But if you really want to install solr4...)

 ## Install required packages via Homebrew